Ask a doctor about a prescription for EURADAL 5 mg FILM-COATED TABLETS

 The maximum recommended dose is 20 mg once a day.

-In patients with mild to moderate liver or kidney disorders, no dose adjustment is usually required.
-In patients with severe renal insufficiency (creatinine clearance <20)
+In patients with mild to moderate liver or kidney disorders, no dose adjustment is usually necessary.
+In patients with severe renal impairment (creatinine clearance <20 ml min) and in patients with severe liver impairment, the daily dose should not exceed 10 mg.< p>

-The use of Euradal in children is not recommended.
+The use of Euradal is not recommended in children.

 No dose adjustment is required in elderly patients.